XperiaGo/android_scripts/README.md

 ### OTA Updater:

-If you want use OTA Updater and OTAConfig.sh script go on [OTA Update Center website](https://www.otaupdatecenter.pro/)
+If you want to use OTA Updater and OTAConfig.sh script go to [OTA Update Center website](https://www.otaupdatecenter.pro/)

 ### Credits:

-⋅⋅* @munjeni: For kernel, having ported Android KitKat to Xperia 2012 devices and bugfixing ⋅⋅* @DevSwift: For developing on Xperia 2012 devices and bugfixing ⋅⋅* @percy-g2: For his support and bugfixing
+* @munjeni: For kernel, having ported Android KitKat to Xperia 2012 devices and bugfixing
+* @DevSwift: For developing on Xperia 2012 devices and bugfixing
+* @percy-g2: For his support and bugfixing
-⋅⋅* @Andrewas: For his stable repositories
+* @Andrewas: For his stable repositories
-⋅⋅* @AOSX: For having ported Android Open Source Project to Xperia 2012 ⋅⋅* @XperiaNovathor: For maintaining repos of kumquat ⋅⋅* @Legacy-Xperia: For updated patches and device trees ⋅⋅* @XperiaSTE: Update and maintain CyanogenMod 11 for Xperia 2012
+* @AOSX: For having ported Android Open Source Project to Xperia 2012
+* @XperiaNovathor: For maintaining repos of kumquat
+* @Legacy-Xperia: For updated patches and device trees
+* @XperiaSTE: Update and maintain CyanogenMod 11 for Xperia 2012